jw3/mock-srpm/README.md

 Mock RPM Action
 ===

-This GitHub Action provides a friendly interface for building RPMs using Mock.
+This GitHub Action provides a friendly interface for building Source RPMs using Mock.

+For building binary RPMs please see the [`jw3/mock-rpm`](https://github.com/jw3/mock-rpm) action.

 ## Example workflow